-Valentine’s Day evening often starts off with dinner.
-To make the night go as smooth as the wine you’re drinking or the chocolate you’re eating, you can use OpenTable.
-OpenTable is the mobile app counterpart of OpenTable.com, and it lets you make reservations at 15,000 restaurants around the globe.
+Valentine’s Day evening often starts with dinner.
+To make the night go down as smoothly as the wine you’re drinking, use OpenTable.

 Search for a specific date and time and get anywhere from 20 to 100 results at once.
 But don’t get overwhelmed—users can also filter results by cuisine, price and neighborhood.
-Its clean interface makes it easy to use, and the app also offers dining information and reward points at participating restaurants.
+The clean interface makes it easy to use, and the app also offers dining information and reward points at participating restaurants.

 Impress your date or long-time sweetheart by choosing the perfect wine for the occasion.
 With the Hello Vino wine app, all wine recommendations come complete with higher-end, popular and bargain-brand selections, along with other types of wine you might enjoy.

-For those without a romantic partner on Valentine’s Day, there’s OkCupid, a social dating app from the online dating site OkCupid.com, that lets users check who’s available and where.
+For those without a romantic partner on Valentine’s Day, there’s OkCupid, a social dating app from the online dating site OkCupid.com that lets users check who’s available and where.

 To set up a profile, you’ll answer a variety of questions about yourself and upload a few flattering photos.
 After creating a thorough profile, the app allows you to customize searches to discover your closest matches, find them online, and send and receive messages.